Index bounded relative symplectic cohomology: The induced spectral sequence

 Then the displacement energy of $D$ is not less than $\lambda$. \end{proposition} \begin{proof} The finite-dimensionality follows from the above lemma.
 We expect the proof of the energy relation is similar to Remark 4.2.8 in \cite{Var} in the original relative symplectic cohomology setting.
 The full proof will be pursued in the future. \end{proof}

-We call the number $\lambda$ the \textit{torsion threshold} of $SH^{k}_{M}(D; \Lambda_{E})$.
-So this proposition is an analogue of the relation between the torsion threshold of the Lagrangian Floer cohomology and the displacement energy of a Lagrangian submanifold.
+The number $\lambda$ is an analogue of the torsion threshold of the Lagrangian Floer cohomology (see Theorem J in \cite{FOOO}), which is related to the displacement energy of a Lagrangian submanifold.
 Since the energy bound $E$ can be as large as one needs, this proposition is useful for most displacement problems.

 For the second option, we have the following

 \begin{proposition} The inverse limit of the truncated symplectic cohomology recovers the original relative symplectic cohomology.
 That is,

 Here the inverse limit is taken as $E$ goes to infinity. \end{proposition}